BardiFarsi/TCPChatRoom/README.md

 - **Initial Setup**: The basic framework for the WebSocket server and chatroom functionality is established.
 - **TCP WebSocket Server**: The WebSocket server is functional and listening on port 3000.
 - **Logging System**: The custom `LOGGER` class has been designed and partially implemented with C++20 features.
-- **Bash Script**: The `listener-port3000.sh` script is in place for setting up the server's listening port.

 ## Future Plans

 - **Server Relay Architecture**: The next step will involve implementing a relay server to handle communication between clients and the central server.
 - **User Authentication**: Implementing HTTPS for the handshake process to authenticate users before establishing the WebSocket connection.
 - **Extended Chatroom Features**: Adding more features to the chatroom such as user authentication, private messages, and message history.
-- **Error Handling & Buffer Sanitization**: Refining the `Buffer_Sanitizer` class for better error handling and input validation.

 ## Technologies Used